Brian & Stewie: Cultural references

-In addition to "Archie in the Cellar", the plot of the episode is inspired by the All in the Family episode "a bank vault and is knocked unconscious.
+In addition to "Archie in the Cellar", the plot of the episode is inspired by the All in the Family episode "Two's a Crowd", in which Archie and Mike are locked in a storeroom, drink brandy, and share their deepest secrets.
+The episode also makes reference to an episode of The Twilight Zone entitled "Time Enough at Last", in which a banker named Henry Bemis sneaks into a bank vault and is knocked unconscious.
 In the episode, Henry Bemis is reading a copy of David Copperfield, which Brian also reads during the episode.
+The beginning of the episode mentions Turner & Hooch.

 Reception

 In an improvement over the previous six episodes, the episode was viewed in 7.68 million homes in its original airing, according to Nielsen ratings, despite airing simultaneously with Desperate Housewives on ABC, Celebrity Apprentice on NBC and Cold Case on CBS.
 The episode also acquired a 3.7 rating in the 18–49 demographic, beating The Simpsons, The Cleveland Show, as well as the accompanying musical special, which received a total rating of 3.3.